huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 # By [James Clear](https://jamesclear.com/quotes/when-you-choose-the-benefits-of-an-action-you-also-choose-the-drawbacks)

-> _If you want to be an author, you can't only choose the finished novel and book signings.
+> _If you want to be an author, you can’t only choose the finished novel and book signings.
 You are also choosing months of lonely typing._
 >
-> _If you want to be a bodybuilder, you can't only choose the fit body and attention.
+> _If you want to be a bodybuilder, you can’t only choose the fit body and attention.
 You are also choosing the boring meals and calorie counting._

 ---